You’ll see credit for completing this quiz in “Unit 1 Cumulative Assessment.”

 Nice job!
 In this diagram, the hydrogen atoms (in gray) have a partially positive charge.

-HINT FOR NEXT TIME: The hydrogen atoms have a partially positive charge.
+Hint: The hydrogen atoms have a partially positive charge.
 Think of water’s formula, and you’ll be able to figure out which atoms are the hydrogens.

 [q json=”true” hotspot_user_interaction=”label_prompt” show_hotspots=”” dataset_id=”Molecules of Life Click-on Challenge|565165f9de510″ question_number=”2″ unit=”1.Chemistry_of_Life” topic=”1.4.Carbohydrates_and_Lipids”] TOPIC: Carbohydrates